×

 When we asked expats and global nomads about the quality of medical care in Colombia, they replied:

 "I had a sinus infection and rather than go through the insurance plan, I just went to a private physician and paid cash.
-The doctor visit (including a basic physical exam) plus an antibiotic and an anti-inflammatory injection was less than 20 US dollars," commented one expat living in Ibague.
+The doctor visit (including a basic physical exam) plus an antibiotic and an anti-inflammatory injection was less than 20 US dollars," offered one expat living in Ibague.

 About the Author